Subdural hemorrhage with fluid-fluid levels

 0 images remaining

-Massive left-sided subdural haematoma with lobulated appearance with fluid-fluid levels may relate to anti-coagulation; extends along the falx cerebri and tentorium cerebelli.
+Massive left-sided subdural hematoma with lobulated appearance with fluid-fluid levels may relate to anti-coagulation; extends along the falx cerebri and tentorium cerebelli.
 Severe left-to-right midline shift with subfalcine, transtentorial and cerebellar tonsilar herniation.
 Complete effacement of the third ventricle and basal cisterns.
 Loss of grey-white differentiation in the left temporal lobe.
-There is also a intra-parenchymal haemorrhage, probably secondary to infarct, in the right cerebellar hemisphere.
+There is also a intra-parenchymal hemorrhage, probably secondary to infarct, in the right cerebellar hemisphere.

-Fluid-fluid levels and the lobulated appearance can occur with anticoagulation with the haematoma unable to clot properly.
+Fluid-fluid levels and the lobulated appearance can occur with anticoagulation with the hematoma unable to clot properly.
 In this case the INR was 2.2 (warfarinised).